 In 1994, the Nuclear Regulator Working Group (NRWG) and the Reactor Safety Working Group (RSWG) of the European Commission Directorate General XI (Environment, Nuclear safety and Civil Protection) launched a task force of experts from nuclear safety institutes with the mandate of "reaching a consensus among its members on software licensing issues having important practical aspects".
-This task force selected a set of key issues and produced an EC report [4] publicly available and open to comments.
+This task force selected a set of key issues and produced an EC report [1] publicly available and open to comments.
 In March 1998, a project called ARMONIA (Action by Regulators to Harmonise Digital Instrumentation Assessment) was launched with the mission to prepare a new version of the document, which would integrate the comments received and would deal with a few software issues not yet covered.
-In May 2000, the NRWG approved a report classified by the EC under the category "consensus document" (report EUR 19265 EN [5]).
+In May 2000, the NRWG approved a report classified by the EC under the category "consensus document" (report EUR 19265 EN [2]).
 After this publication, the task force continued to work on important licensing aspects of safety critical software that had not yet been addressed.
-At the end of 2005 when the NRWG was disbanded by the EC, the task force was invited by the WENRA association in 2007 to pursue and complete a revision of the report.
-The common positions and recommended practices of EUR 19265 [5] were included in the 2007 revision.
-The task force continued to work on missing and emerging licensing aspects of safety critical software, leading to new published revisions in 2010 and 2013.
+At the end of 2005 when the NRWG was disbanded by the EC, the task force was invited by the Western European Nuclear Regulators' Association (WENRA) in 2007 to pursue and complete a revision of the report.
+The common positions and recommended practices of EUR 19265 [2] were included in the 2007 revision.
+The task force continued to work on missing and emerging licensing aspects of safety critical software, leading to new published revisions in 2010, 2013 and 2015.
 These have been further revised to produce the present edition.

-The U.S. Nuclear Regulatory Commission (NRC) has, since 2009, participated in the meetings of the task force and provided input to this version of the report.
-Although the NRC has not endorsed this report for regulatory use by the NRC, it is publishing it as a technical report in NRC's NUREG/IA series [22] because it considers the common positions a valuable technical reference for future improvements in its own regulatory guidance.
+The U.S. Nuclear Regulatory Commission (NRC) participated in the meetings of the task force from 2009 to early 2016 and provided input to the 2015 revision of the report.
+Although the NRC did not endorse the 2015 revision for regulatory use by the NRC, it published it as a technical report in NRC's NUREG/IA series [3] because it considered the common positions a valuable technical reference for future improvements in its own regulatory guidance.